-If you would like to sign off on this letter please contact Andrew Nelson in Congressman Keating’s Office at:
+If you would like to sing off on this letter please contact Andrew Nelson in Congressman Keating’s Office at:

-As you consider the many industries that have been affected by the outbreak of COVID-19 in forthcoming stimulus legislation, we would like to single out America’s domestic commercial fisheries and seafood industry for special consideration.
-While we were
+As you consider the many industries that have been affected by the outbreak of COVID-19 in forthcoming stimulus legislation, we would like to single out America’s domestic fisheries for special consideration.
+While we were pleased to see

-pleased to see that you were able to work with our Senate colleagues to include $300 million dollars to support our domestic fisheries in the CARES Act, this number is insufficient to the task of supporting this essential, iconic and sustainable industry as
+that you were able to work with our Senate colleagues to include 300 million dollars to support our domestic fisheries in the CARES Act, this number is insufficient to the task of supporting this iconic and sustainable industry as the crisis continues.

-Domestic fisheries support more than 1.7 million jobs in the United States and create more than $64 billion dollars in economic activity annually.
-America’s fisheries are amongst the most sustainable in the world and are the way of life for countless families
+Domestic fisheries support more than 1.7 million jobs in the United States and create more than 64 billion dollars in economic activity annually.
+America’s fisheries are amongst the most sustainable in the world and are the way of life for

-from Dutch Harbor to New Bedford, Morro Bay to Chatham, Honolulu to the Florida Panhandle.
+countless families from Dutch Harbor to New Bedford, Morro Bay to Chatham.

 To meet the unprecedented challenges facing America’s domestic fisheries after the near total collapse of traditional markets, we are asking you to provide $20 billion dollars in support for America’s domestic fisheries in any forthcoming stimulus legislation.

-- Working with States and fisheries stakeholder groups to identify products currently available for purchase/donation and develop seafood marketing opportunities for domestically produced fisheries commodities in the US.
+- Working with fisheries stakeholder groups to broaden the market for domestically produced fisheries commodities in the US.

 - Creating regional advertising campaigns to educate consumers on how to cook more seafood at home.